Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/two-columns-indexing.md

 select * from X where B = '0123456789' and ts between ...;
 ```

-You have to check all 3 solution with a real data.
+It need to be checked all 3 solution on a real data.